 This is known as the "Lincoln County process" and is done dripping the fresh make spirit through a vat of sugar maple charcoal to "mellow" the whiskey before going into barrels.
 The result is a smooth, versatile whiskey that is true to its country roots.

-Body and Palate.
 On the palate, Jack Daniel's has a smooth, smoky sweetness.
-One reviewer has described it as having a corn syrup note to it and I agree.
+One reviewer has described it as having a corn syrup note to it and we agree.

 Jack Daniels has a reputation for a light licorice note in all of their whiskeys and it's readily apparent in Black Label.
 The licorice isn't overwhelming and lends a nice background to the flavors of vanilla, toasted oak, freshly brewed coffee, nuts, and English toffee.

 Jack Daniel's is the perfect whiskey for cooking and it is especially useful in marinades and sauces.
 The brand even sells their own barbecue sauce.
-Here are a few recipes to try...
+A few recipes to try are Jack Daniel's glazed ham, Jack Daniel's rib glaze, and whiskey and cola marinade.

 About Jack Daniel's Tennessee Whiskey